BrycenM4/CS-330-3D-Scene/README.md

 **How can computer science help me in reaching my goals?**

 Learning more about graphics and visualizations can help me in my future career by giving me the tools needed to succeed in UI and visualiztion projects.
 I plan to be a software engineer in the future, so having this understanding of texturing, lighting, and positioning, will help immensely with creating professional UI and graphic implementations.

+**Steps for running application**

+Download and open the 7-1 Project Milestone folder in visual studio and then run applicationn.

+To use the enhanced version, replace the original scenemanager.cpp file with the enhanced one.